Connect with us

 8. Make Simple Homemade Tomato or Pizza Sauce

-Easy Homemade Sauce
+Easy Homemade Sauce:

 You can quickly make a basic tomato sauce using:

-• Canned tomato puree (no added salt)
+• Canned tomato puree (unsalted)

 • Olive oil